 Future Farmer Program

-The Future Farmer Program will support the expansion of domestic and international competitiveness by supporting new farmers to improve the probability that they establish or continue profitable and sustainable commercial farm businesses.
-The program will help new entrants through three streams of entry, identify and prioritize their business goals and will help them identify planning, management and technical skills that are needed to reach their goals.
+The Future Farmer Program will support business sector capacity growth and competitiveness by supporting new farmers to improve the probability that they establish or continue profitable and sustainable commercial farm businesses.
+The program will help new entrants identify and prioritize their business goals and will help them identify planning, management and technical skills that are needed to reach their goals.

-Note: Applicants who do not have a business or succession plan may be eligible for coaching and training support through the Future Farmer Program.
+NOTE: Recipients who do not have a business or succession plan may be eligible for coaching support through the Future Farmer Program.